She’ll never forget the day she died.

 She smirked.
 “I never begged anyone for anything before and I won’t start now.
 Those people deserved what they got and if offered the chance, I’d do it again and again.
 No one stands in my way.
 Not you, not these people, and not those people.”
 She scoffed.
 “If I had a flame, I’d put you all up in a blaze.
 Trudy always wins and when you all go to sleep tonight, I want those words to sit deep in your conscience.
 I never beg.”
 She peered around.
 “I take,” she growled.

-Deputy nodded and cocked his head.
+Deputy nodded.
 His face dragged in disdain.
-It tickled her heart.
-He’d never hear her apologize.
-He didn’t deserve it.
-Neither did they.
+It tickled Trudy’s heart to see him disappointed.
+He might be taking her life, but he’d never hear her apologize.
+He didn’t deserve it and neither did they.

 “Burn in hell,” he said.